MarkSackerberg/cmc-ui-inofficial/README.md

 ## Prerequisites
 - [pnpm](https://pnpm.io/installation) as package manager - I used 8.1.0
 - Your deployed candy machine.
 If you don't know how to deploy you might want to look into the [Developer Hub](https://developers.metaplex.com/core-candy-machine/create) or the inofficial [`ts-sugar`](https://github.com/cryptorrivem/ts-sugar) CLI.
+- Access to a RPC with DAS or Metaplex Aura

 ## How to use
 1. Clone this repo